swiyu-admin-ch/didtoolbox-java/README.md

     deactivate      Deactivate (revoke) a did:tdw DID log.
 To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key material: PEM files, a Java KeyStore (PKCS12) or a
             Securosys Primus (HSM) connection.
 In case of a Securosys Primus (HSM) connection, the required JCE provider (JAR) library
-            (primusX-java8.jar or primusX-java11.jar) is expected to be stored on the system alongside the DID-Toolbox in the lib subdirectory (e.g. as lib/primusX-java11.jar)
+            (primusX-java8.jar or primusX-java11.jar) is by-convention expected to be stored on the system alongside the DID-Toolbox in the lib subdirectory (e.g. as lib/primusX-java11.jar).
+Alternatively, you may also use -Xbootclasspath/a:directories|zip|JAR-files option of the java command for the purpose
       Usage: deactivate [options]
         Options:
         * --did-log-file, -d